 $ grep “y$” file5

-This will locate all the lines that end with letter y.
+This will locate all the lines that end with the letter y.

-With this we end our tutorial on how to use regex .
+With this, we end our tutorial on how to use basic Regex.
 In the next & final tutorial on regex concepts, we will learn some other advanced regex concepts after which we should be able to create & use regex with ease.
-We will also share some examples of how to use regex properly after we have completed the tutorials on regex concepts .
+We will also share some examples of how to use regex properly after we have completed the tutorials on regex concepts.

 If have any queries/questions regarding this tutorial, please leave them in the comment box below.